THE MALE ELEGANCE CLIMATE

 The iconic Michael Kenneth Williams from the HBO television series “Boardwalk Empire“.

 A second pop culture influence (as covered in the PG article If no the end of the world, is it the end of A world ? ) comes from more and more ad campaigns capitalizing on the mesmerization with bespoke tailoring by featuring models in authentic, not so glamourous bespoke tailoring workshops.
 These campaigns create an awareness that something more exists in the world of style.
-Perhaps the man who gains a glimpse of the Savile Row tailor’s life in an unexpected print advertisement stops for a moment, and asks himself “What is that??”.
-Once this question is posed, many men find themselves on a journey to the sartorial promise land, with the only regret being that they hadn’t started the trip sooner.
+Perhaps the man who gains a glimpse of the Savile Row tailor’s life in an unexpected print advertisement stops for a moment, and asks himself “What is that?”.
+Once this question is posed, a portion of men find themselves on a journey to the sartorial promise land, with the only regret being that they hadn’t started the trip sooner.

-Even though for some of us, it can be funny to notice that some of these advertisements greatly exaggerate the quality and origin of many products, we can still appreciate the awareness that is created as themes such as the tailor’s dusty workshop, continues to grow among ad agencies promoting male elegance.
+Even though for some of us, it can be funny to notice that some of these advertisements greatly exaggerate the quality and origin of many products, we can still appreciate the awareness that is created, as themes such as the ‘ tailor’s dusty workshop ‘ continues to grow among ad agencies promoting male elegance.
 In the same vein, numerous ad campaigns are also promoting men’s style by featuring men who look as if they have stepped into a frame shot from another time era (usually ranging from the mid-1800s up until the 1960s) which brings on a sentiment for hand-tailoring, or at least encourages a sentiment for items that relay the spirit of being hand-tailored.

 Time Era Dressing — Sans the vest, this Pepe Jeans model evokes the emotion of the 1940s.